 Does Reactive Abuse Make The Victim An Abuser?

-Emotional abuse is an umbrella term under which many types of abuse fall.
-Reactive abuse is under that umbrella, and it occurs when a victim lashes out or reacts to a perceived behavior with reactive outbursts.
+Emotional abuse is an umbrella term under which many types of abuse fall – so reactive abuse is under that umbrella.
+As mentioned, reactive abuse occurs when a victim lashes out or reacts to a perceived behavior with reactive outbursts.

-Reactive abuse happens mainly when it’s difficult for people to control their temper and an unhealthy outburst occurs.
+So, reactive abuse happens mainly when it’s difficult for the victims to control their temper and an unhealthy outburst occurs.
+It’s basically when they can’t help but engage in equally abusive behavior.

 How Does Reactive Abuse Work?